MuGdxy/MuCplGen/README.md

 :heavy_exclamation_mark:	**Remember** to start your regex with `^`, or something weird may happen. e.g. `Hhello` will match the regex `hello`.

+`std::smatch&` is the regex match info, in this case,  ignored.

 - view: [EasyScanner.h](MuCplGen/EasyScanner.h)

 ### Scanner Action